-- Navigate the health-care system - Comprehend numerical concepts such as cholesterol and blood sugar levels - Understand nutrition labels and prescription dosages - Share personal information, such as health history, with care providers - Manage chronic diseases and care for yourself
+- Navigate the health-care system - Comprehend numerical concepts such as cholesterol and blood sugar levels - Understand nutrition labels and prescription dosages - Share personal information, such as health history, with care providers - Manage chronic-diseases and care for yourself

 Health literate people have the ability to solve problems, process information and understand what steps to take to achieve better health.
-But, according to the Canadian Council on Learning, many of us are health illiterate.
-In fact, 60 per cent of Canadians lacked the necessary skills to manage their health and health-care needs adequately, and the most susceptible populations are seniors, the unemployed and immigrants (especially those who do not speak English).
+But, according to the U.S. Department of Health and Human Services, many of us are health illiterate.
+In fact, about nine out of 10 adult Americans have limited health literacy, and the most susceptible populations are seniors, the unemployed and immigrants (especially those who do not speak English).